roadsidemultimedia/Docs/tutorials/browser-specific-css.md

 ### With Plugin ###

-With Browser Specific CSS plugin enabled, if you were to view your website on a desktop PC/Mac and in Google Chrome, the body tag will contain a `.desktop` and `.chrome` class.
+With the Browser Specific CSS plugin enabled, if you were to view your website on a desktop PC/Mac and in Google Chrome, the body tag will contain a `.desktop` and `.chrome` class.

 ~~~ .html
 <body class="home blog logged-in admin-bar custom responsive pagelines posts full_width desktop chrome">